zklosko/spirit-of-radio/default.md

 ---
-title: Up and running in 10 minutes!
-layout: page
+layout: default
 ---

+# Up and running in 10 minutes!

 LibreTime is quick and easy to install and get running.
 Follow this guide to go from zero to full internet radio station in 10 minutes!